Fabulously hearty vegan gumbo with loads of flavor from a rich vegan roux and tons of veggies. Savory and delicious comfort food!

 The ‘Holy Trinity’

 Once your roux is ready, then you add the ‘Holy Trinity’ of veggies!
 In Cajun cooking, this is finely chopped green bell peppers, celery and onion.
-Add that to your roux, stir in and cook until softened.
+Add that to your roux and stir it in.

-Then add in some vegetable stock and stir it in.
+Then add vegetable stock and stir it in.

 Next comes some frozen veg or okra – we would have used okra but could not find any, so settled for frozen mixed veg – cauliflower, mushrooms, garlic, cajun seasoning, liquid smoke and a bay leaf.
 Stir this in.